islomar/advanced-react-graphql-course/README.md

   - You can scope the CSS in a very easy way.
   - You can use JS values inside CSS.
 - Wes Bos opinion: he leaves the style inside the same file until either the file grows too much or it needs to be reused.

+### Global Styles

+Sometimes you need to declare styles just once in order to be reduced, not once and again in several components.
+For that, you can use the Global Styles.

+### Visualizing Route changes

+- Sometimes navigating between links inside your apply might be slow.
+In that case, it is good to give the user any kind of feedback, so that they know that something is happening.
+- For that, we can use a packaged called _NProgress_ and show a nice upper bar which changes as it navigates: https://ricostacruz.com/nprogress/

 ## Module 4: Server Side GraphQL Development